mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 ### Summary

-Katagiri Roshi further clarifies the three main points in Zen Master Dōgen’s *Kokyo*, “The Ancient Mirror”, which can briefly be summarized as saying that the ancient mirror is “a co-existent place”, “spiritual transformation”, and “renewing the forms”.
+Katagiri Roshi further clarifies the three main points in Zen Master Dōgen’s *Kokyo*, “The Ancient Mirror”, which can briefly be summarized as saying that the ancient mirror is “a co-existent place”, “spiritual transformation”, and “renewal of forms”.

 ### Transcript